SignSparK: Efficient Multilingual Sign Language Production via Sparse Keyframe Learning: Introduction

 \section{Introduction}

 Sign languages are linguistically rich, natural languages primarily used in Deaf communities, and are governed by precise hand shapes and fluid body dynamics~\cite{stokoe2001language,DianeSignCompare,Signvsspoken}.
-While Sign Language Translation (SLT) from video-to-text has seen decades of progress~\cite{camgoz2018neural,zhou2023gloss,fish2025geo,li2025uni,low2025sage}, the inverse direction of text-to-video or Sign Language Production (SLP) remains underexplored~\cite{saunders2020progressive,stoll2020text2sign,zelinka2020neural,baltatzis2024neural,zuo2024signs}.
-Despite recent advancements in video foundation models, synthesizing linguistically accurate signing requires a balance of fine-grained articulation and structured temporal transitions that general human-motion models fail to capture.
+While Sign Language Translation (SLT) from video-to-text has been extensively studied~\cite{camgoz2018neural,zhou2023gloss,fish2025geo,sincan2025gloss,li2025uni,low2025sage}, its inverse, Sign Language Production (SLP)~\cite{saunders2020progressive,stoll2020text2sign,zelinka2020neural,baltatzis2024neural,zuo2024signs} has emerged only more recently, and carries its own unique set of structural challenges.
+Chief among these is the need to satisfy two demands at once: (i) each sign must be articulated with linguistic precision, and (ii) successive signs must connect with the smooth continuity of natural movement.
+Reconciling both characteristics within a single text-to-motion mapping has proven non-trivial, and existing methods thus sacrifice one for the other.